 - speech difficulties

-It's important to work with a care team to help manage any problems.
+It's important to work with a care team experienced in treating children with cleft lip and palate.
 Besides the pediatrician, a child's treatment team will include:

 - plastic surgeon

 - ear, nose, and throat (ENT) physician (otolaryngologist)

 - speech-language pathologist

 - an oral surgeon

 - a geneticist